-The Ecosizer CHPWH sizing tool is needed to support designers to incorporate CHPWHs in a way that helps ensure optimally-sized systems.
-To help the industry in this transition, this sizing tool should be combined with an annual performance model so that designers could see the energy use impacts of the range of possible design choices.
-The annual performance model will be based around typical use conditions as opposed to the peak design conditions used in the sizing tool.
-The energy performance tool will use the premier open-sourced HPWH simulation software used in CBECC-Res, HPWHsim13, and will be based on:
+The Ecosizer CHPWH sizing tool is needed to support designers to incorporate CHPWHs in a way that helps ensure optimally sized systems.
+To help the industry in this transition, this sizing tool should be combined with an annual performance model so that designers can see the energy use impacts of the range of possible design choices.
+The annual performance model would be based around typical use conditions as opposed to the peak design conditions used in the sizing tool.
+The tool would use the premier open-sourced HPWH simulation software used in CBECC-Res, HPWHsim15, and would be based on:

 - Location-based weather from TMY3 files, including a model for predicting entering water temperature. - Equipment specific sizing for specific manufacturers (i.e. 15-ton stages), using performance maps for specific equipment to calculate design temperature minimum output capacity.
-These performance maps have been collected for a wide range of CHPWH equipment by the CEC for use in the CBECC-Res software.
+These performance maps have been collected for a wide range of CHPWH equipment by the CEC for use in the CBECC-Res software. - Adding Multi-Pass Return to Primary and Single-Pass Return to Primary to the Ecosizer web page.

-13 https://github.com/EcotopeResearch/HPWHsim
+15 https://github.com/EcotopeResearch/HPWHsim